The Ultimate Spain Bucket List (50 Top Experiences)

 8. Take part in La Tomatina

-Have you ever heard of a festival that consists of throwing tomatoes at other people?
-Well, that festival takes place in the town of Buñol in Valencia, Spain!
+Have you ever heard of a festival where people throw tomatoes at each other?
+Well, that festival takes place in Buñol in Valencia, Spain!

 This food fight is held on the last Wednesday of August every year, and tons and tons of tomatoes are thrown in the streets.